-Prosocial (https://www.prosocial.world/ ) is a group facilitation process, an online community, and a research method for improving cooperation within and between groups.
+Prosocial (https://www.prosocial.world/ ) is a non-profit organization, a theoretical framework, a group facilitation process, an online community, and a research method for improving cooperation within and between groups.

 Understanding the science of working better together can provide valuable perspectives for how we cooperate and collaborate towards making the world a better place.
 Global sustainability, and Education for Sustainable Development (ESD) fundamentally depend on expanding many circles of cooperation across all scales of society.
 The knowledge and skills for working better together can be explored in the classroom as part of developing interdisciplinary perspectives on the causes and consequences of human behavior.